mdn/interactive-examples/JS-Example-Style-Guide.md

-# JavaScript Interactive Examples Contributing Guide
+# JavaScript Examples Style Guide

 A guide for people wanting to contribute interactive JavaScript examples.